 Always accompany your texts with nice visuals.
 Images, infographics, diagrams and charts will all get the job done.
 Making your own infographics is far from a challenging task – there are dozens of free online tools you can use for the purpose as well as paid-for tools like Design Contest where designers compete for your design work.

 When it comes to writing a blog post, having grammar and sentence structure is very important.
 Grammar forms the backbone of any good writing.
 If you want to make your blog post successful, you will need writing that doesn’t have lots of grammar mistakes, clichés, adverbs, or lots of hard-to-read sentences.
-In order to save time and be confident about your content, you can use different proofreading and editing tools such as Grammarly, Polish My Writing, and Essaydot along with these guides (How to Start a Blog That Makes Money, How to Start a Blog, and How to Start a Blog) on how to start a blog.
+In order to save time and be confident about your content, you can use different proofreading and editing tools such as Grammarly, Polish My Writing, and Essaydot along with these guides (How to Start a Blog That Makes Money, How to Start a Blog, and How to Start A Successful Blog) on how to start a blog.

 #7: Bullet Points